-1. Where rich people live or hangout.
-Do some research about cities or states: where mostly rich people live? ( California, Texas, Florida ), which clubs they join or they are a member of? ( city Golf club, horse riding, 5-star hotels, etc).
-You can even target residential housing communities as well...
+1. Where rich people live or hang out.
+Do some research about cities or states: where mostly rich people live? ( California, Texas, Florida ), which clubs do they join or they are a member of? ( city Golf club, horse riding, 5-star hotels, etc).
+You can even target residential housing communities as well…

-2. Target those people, who already using premium products like: Apple iPhone users, who wear branded watches on the wrist, drive luxury cars.
+2. Target those people, who already use premium products like Apple iPhone users, who wear branded watches on the wrist, drive luxury cars.
 If the product is for women, then target those who like jewelry items (Gold fans).
-Follow luxury brands on Facebook like ( Gucci, Rolex, Lamborghini and etc).
+Follow luxury brands on Facebook like ( Gucci, Rolex, Lamborghini, etc).
 Those are more likely to spend money on premium products.

 Final tip: Target Premium credit card users- online buyers ( they are not rich, but they hold great purchasing power).